ecomaikgolf/typst-isec-thesis-template/1.0.0/template/thesis.typ

     approach/attack/countermeasure/implementation.
 Finally, summarize any key
     conclusions and calls to action that you have, e.g., apply the idea more broadly, get rid of some technology, find a countermeasure, or similar.

-		English abstract of your thesis (at most one page) ],
+  ],
   keywords: ([Broad keyword], [Keyword], [Specific Keyword],
              [Another specific keyword]),